Chatsworth House, Derbyshire, mid July 1848

 “I have no–

 Kate cut short upon realising Lord John drew near.
-Jane immediately minced ahead to take Lord Beaufort’s elbow, leaving Kate to receive a tipped hat from Lord John and some polite conversation.
+Jane immediately minced ahead to take Earl Beaufort’s elbow, leaving Kate to receive a tipped hat from Lord John and some polite conversation.

 “Those are very pretty ribbons in your hair,” he said with a grin.